 The Clinchfield Loops were an engineering marvel of their day, a series of twisting and turning horseshoe curves located south of Spruce Pine, North Carolina in the state's western Smoky Mountains which kept the grades of the Carolina, Clinchfield & Ohio Railway (better known as the Clinchfield) to a reasonable stature of under 2%.
 The completion of the CC&O marked decades of attempts in building a railroad from the Kentucky to South Carolina.
 The loops, and the railroad in general, were incredibly expensive to build featuring literally miles of tunnels and bridges.
 However, the right-of-way was so well laid out and constructed that it turned the Clinchfield into a very profitable coal-hauling road in the years to follow.
-Today, the loops and the former CC&O main line have been closed as a through route but remain under railroad ownership.
+During a two-year period, from 2015-2017, the loops and the former CC&O main line was closed as a through corridor.

 To understand how the Loops were constructed one needs to look at the history of the Carolina, Clinchfield & Ohio Railway.
 When it was finally completed, the CC&O was one of the last major mountain railroads opened in the United States.
 However, proposals for this corridor dated as far back as the industry's earliest days, during the 1830s, to have rails connecting the Ohio Valley at Cincinnati with Charleston, South Carolina.
 The first company with serious intentions of making this route happen was chartered in 1886; the Charleston, Cincinnati & Chicago Railroad otherwise known as the "Three Cs."
 Thanks to an initial strong financial backing the CC&C was able to quickly build more than 150 miles of railroad connecting Marion, North Carolina to Camden, South Carolina by 1889.